 Our sales strategy is based on a distribution model whereby we primarily sell our products and services directly to distributors which sell to resellers and service providers, which, in turn, sell to our end-customers.
 In certain cases, we sell directly to government-focused resellers, large service providers and major systems integrators, which have significant purchasing power and unique customer deployment requirements.
 Typically, FortiGuard security subscription services and FortiCare technical support services are purchased along with our physical and virtual appliances, most frequently as part of a bundle offering that includes hardware and services.
-We invoice at the time of our sale for the total price of the products and subscription and technical support services, and the invoice generally becomes payable within 30 to 90 days.
+We invoice at the time of our sale for the total price of the products and subscription and technical support services for what has been delivered, and the invoice is generally payable within 30 to 90 days.
 We generally recognize product revenue up-front and defer revenue for the sale of new, and renewal of existing, FortiGuard security subscription and FortiCare technical support services contracts.
 We recognize the related service revenue over the service period, which is typically one to three years, although it can be as long as five years.
-Sales of new and renewal services are a source of recurring revenue and increase our deferred revenue balance, which contributes significantly to our positive cash flow from operations.
+Sales of new and renewal services are a source of recurring revenue and increase our deferred revenue balance, which contributes significantly to our increase in gross margin, as well as our positive cash flow from operations.